mohnoor94/LearningScala/README.md

 I do learning-by-doing in this repo, and I make some violations on purpose like the weird package names just to make sure what is the sequence of the contents, so please do not judge me on this :)

 ## My Main Resources
 I'm using multiple resources to study and apply what I learn here with examples.
-This is a list of **main** resources I use:
+This is a list of **main** resources I use (_I will update this list whenever I use a new resource._):

 * [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1/).
 By École Polytechnique Fédérale de Lausanne.
 Taught by Martin Odersky.
     * Great [written version](https://github.com/rohgar/scala-principles-1/wiki) of this course.
 * [Functional Program Design in Scala](https://www.coursera.org/learn/progfun2/).
 By École Polytechnique Fédérale de Lausanne.
 Taught by Martin Odersky.